glichtner/fsh-validator/README.rst

         The code systems are specified by their canonical URI.
         The default is to not exclude any code systems.

+    exclude_resource_types:
+        A list of resource types to exclude from validation.
+If an instance implements a resource of a type in this list, the instance will be skipped.
+This is useful to exclude resources that are not yet supported by the validator or that may cause problems when validating.
+        The resource types are specified by their canonical name (e.g. "Bundle").
+        The default is to not exclude any resource types.

 Example configuration file: